 - Production of large quantities of mm-scale, solid pellets (CO2, CH4, NH3, D2, ...) is an established technology (CAF, Inc, Oak Ridge).
 The same technology should be applicable to D2O, which would produce low-density amorphous (LDA) ice. - Target technology presents no challenges and has already been demonstrated at comparable scale.
-(200 kW at TTNF at TRIUMF, Vancouver, ~ 1990) - A prolific source of Very Cold Neutrons (wavelengths ~ 20 Å, energies ~ 100 $\mu$ eV) will serve applications in studies of large structures and slow motions.
+(200 kW at TTNF at TRIUMF, Vancouver, ~ 1990) - A prolific source of Very Cold Neutrons (wavelengths ~ 20 Å, energies ~ 100 μ eV) will serve applications in studies of large structures and slow motions. - Ongoing activities in developing Ultra Cold Neutron (UCN) facilities are relevant and will be helpful.